Prominent Criminal and Municipal Court Attorneys

 - A conviction for a disorderly persons offense such as harassment (NJSA 2C:33-4), disorderly conduct, shoplifting, simple assault, possession of marijuana and paraphernalia etc., can result in a criminal record, loss of license, fines and jail time.
 The maximum penalty for a disorderly persons conviction is $1000 and a 6 month jail time.

 - If you or your loved one is convicted of underage gambling the penalty is a disorderly persons offense which is a criminal charge that becomes part of your criminal record.
-A conviction for underage gambling will also result in a fine of between $500 and $1000 and the individual's driver's license will be suspended for six months.
+A conviction for underage gambling in a casino in Atlantic City will also result in a fine of between $500 and $1000 and the individual's driver's license will be suspended for six months.
 If the individual is under 17 and has not yet obtained a driver's license, the issuance of that person's driver's license will be postponed for six months.
 If a parent or guardian allows an underage individual to gamble, that person can be charged with a disorderly persons offense.

 We offer free and confidential initial consultations.

 If you are seeking aggressive and strategic criminal defense representation, call us at (609) 266-1258 or (609) 226-0232